jpedro/jpedro.github.io/dispatch.md

 - Store the found flags in a map.

-- Stick that `dispatch` into a snippet.
+- Try to stick that `dispatch` into a code snippet...

 - Think on the ambiguity between a valid value and a command.
 For
   example: should `repo` in `please list repo` be the `$1` value